GeoDS/GNNFoodFlow/README.md

 # Multi-Scale Food Flow Prediction using Graph Neural Networks
 A project leveraging Graph Neural Networks (GNNs) to predict food flows between counties and FAF zones for economic planning, infrastructure development, and policy-making.
+This model predicts food trade flows between U.S. counties and Freight Analysis Framework (FAF) zones using Graph Neural Networks (GNNs).
+It addresses the challenges of sparsity in trade data by applying a two-stage hurdle model that distinguishes between the presence and magnitude of trade.

 Tags: Smart-Foodsheds, AI4CI

+## Model Details
+- **Developed by**: Qianheng Zhang & ICICLE Team
+- **Funded by**: NSF AI Institute for Intelligent Cyberinfrastructure with Computational Learning in the Environment (ICICLE) (OAC 2112606)
+- **Model type**: Graph Neural Network (GAT and GCN variants)
+- **Language(s)**: English (for documentation and metadata)
+- **License**: MIT License
+- **Framework**: PyTorch, PyTorch Geometric

 ## Tutorials